-Page 4 of 4 - Because Pennington spoke to someone who had juried her into a publication, she learned that a position was available at “Art Jewelry” magazine.
+Because Pennington spoke to someone who had juried her into a publication, she learned that a position was available at “Art Jewelry” magazine.

 “My advice to anyone looking to the arts as a career is to never stop learning, don’t settle, keep entering juried exhibits and never be afraid to talk to someone,” Pennington said.
 “And always look for doors that are beginning to open.
 Nothing will just fall in your lap, but be open to possibilities you may never have considered.”